MatousAc/qag/research/notes.md

 * 7b-chatQG03: Unspecific prompt.
 No custom tokens.
 Produces good questions 80% of the time but then continues with trash.
 * 7b-chatQG04: Unspecific prompt.
 No custom tokens.
 Trained on max amount of data.
 Produces more relevant, correct, and sensible questions than trainings with partial data.
 Definitely a bit better than before.
 Also produces less trash than before.
 * **7b-chatQG05**: Testing w/o more Lora layers but with quality threshold 9.
 Produces almost no trash, but does produce several questions for each answer.
 The question quality is consistently high.
+* 7b-chatQG06: Testing w Lora layers (qvk) and quality threshold 9.
+Yet to be tested.